 - Treat everyone well, and respect everyone’s journey.
 Overinvest in your people, and hire them for their integrity, their ‘I Can Do It’ attitude, and intelligence.
 Give credit where credit is due, critique in private, and always be polite and courteous.

 - Have gravitas.
-Gravitas is a beautiful sounding word for grace under pressure.
+Gravitas means grace under pressure.
 Never show panic, never have outbursts, never write nasty emails, and never be drunk at company events.